archanatimilsina/GlowUp/readme.md

 #  GlowUp
-### Skin Care Product Recommendation System
+###  Skincare Product Recommendation System

-## Project Overview
-This project is a **Skin Care Product Recommendation System** designed to help users find the most suitable skin care products based on their skin type.
-The system not only recommends products using AI but also provides a mini **e-commerce platform** where users can add products to the cart and make purchases.

-The application combines **personalized recommendations** with an intuitive shopping experience to simplify skincare selection.
+GlowUp is a sophisticated skincare companion designed to bridge the gap between complex dermatological needs and accessible product solutions.
+By leveraging **Machine Learning** and a seamless **React-Django** architecture, GlowUp analyzes skin intelligence—mapping melanin, undertone, and texture—to curate a personalized regimen from our integrated e-commerce catalog.

 ---

-## Features
-- **Skin Type Based Recommendations:** Users input their skin type, and AI recommends suitable products.
-- **E-commerce Functionality:** Users can browse products, add them to the cart, and proceed to checkout.
-- **Product Listings:** Detailed product information including ingredients, usage instructions, and skin type suitability.
-- **AI Integration:** Machine learning component analyzes user input to provide personalized recommendations.
-- **Responsive Frontend:** Interactive and user-friendly interface.

-## 🧠 How the AI Works
+## How the AI Works

-### 1. The Vision Engine: Skin Tone Detection
+### 1. Skin Tone Detection
 The system follows a rigorous pipeline to ensure accuracy regardless of lighting conditions.

 * **Face Landmarking:** Uses a pre-trained **MediaPipe** model to identify facial coordinates, cropping out hair and background.